 - 1 teaspoon pure vanilla extract

-Serve warm over breakfast of your choice 🙂 (Syrup continues to thicken as it sits and cools.)
+Serve warm over breakfast of your choice.
+Syrup continues to thicken as it cools.

-Store in an airtight container for 1-2 weeks in the fridge.
-Warm through on the stovetop over medium low heat.
+Store in an airtight container for up to 2 weeks in the fridge.
+To serve, warm gently on the stove top over medium-low heat.